macadox/issueTrackerAPI/notes.md

 - /updatePassword endpoint that allows the user to update their password [x]
 - patch, post, delete requests on users exclusive to admin. (especially work on updating password) [x]
 - Add authentication and authorization middleware in the router files. router.use(authController.protect, etc.) [x]
-- Implement helmet, rate limiting, data sanitization, hpp [ ] | Everything but HPP
+- Implement helmet, rate limiting, data sanitization, hpp [x]

 #### Todo
 -